 Danila has been working in the 3D modelling field since 2009, founded “History in 3D” in 2011, and has since participated in various historical 3D reconstruction projects (Corinth, Felix Romuliana, Palace of Diocletian).
-The team’s main project is currently “Rome in 3D” aiming at creating the most complete, detailed and accurate 3D reconstruction of the Eternal City as it looked like in the first half of the 4th century AD.
-As a result of their work, several video clips have already been published on the History in 3D YouTube channel where one can see the recreated imperial forums, the Colosseum, Palatine, the Baths of Caracalla, the Pantheon as well as the Column of Trajan.
+The team’s main project is currently “Rome in 3D”, aiming at creating the most complete, detailed and accurate 3D reconstruction of the Eternal City as it looked in the first half of the 4th century AD.
+As a result of their work, several video clips have already been published on the History in 3D YouTube channel, where one can see the recreated imperial forums, the Colosseum, Palatine, the Baths of Caracalla, the Pantheon as well as the Column of Trajan.

 Connect with History in 3D:

 - Website: https://relivehistoryin3d.com/

 - YouTube: https://www.youtube.com/c/DanikLoginov/videos